 About the Programme

 Hosted by the University of Edinburgh in collaboration with the University of Glasgow and the Karolinska Institute, this prestigious programme provides PhD research training alongside taught courses over four years of study and welcomed its first cohort of students in September 2016.

-Funded PhDs for Home/EU applicants
+Funded PhDs for Home and International applicants

 Further information about this training programme and the application process can be found on the University of Edinburgh's Degree Finder.

 You can sign up for email communications by registering your interest: here